lamelyan/blog/README.md

 - *Side effect* a change that is maade to some state

-State vs Statefull classes
+Stateless vs Statefull classes

-Methods of a stateful classe can leave a side-effect by changing object's state.
+Methods of a stateful class can leave a side-effect by changing object's state.
 This is a *mutable operation* and it makes your code *dishounest*.

+Stateless class is immutable.
+It's methods do not leave side-effects on global state.

+### Temporal Coupling

+When the order of function calls matters it is considered a temporarl coupling.
+Usually, this happens because a function hides one of it's inputs.

+To fix this, we need to specify all of the parameters in the signature.
+Or in other words, lift all side-effects and dependencies to the signature level.